greenelab/simulate-expression-compendia/README.md

 We sought to determine the extent to which underlying biological signal can be extracted in the presence of technical artifacts via simulation.

 **Approach:**
-We used a series of simulation experiments in order to answer the question: given a compendium of gene expression experiments, how will increasing the number of experiments change our ability to represent the original biological signal?
+We used a series of simulation experiments in order to answer the question: given a compendium of gene expression experiments, how will increasing the number of experiments change our ability to detect the original biological signal?

 1. Train a multi-layer Variational Autoencoder (VAE) using [compendium](https://msystems.asm.org/content/1/1/e00025-15) of *P. aeruginosa* gene expression experiments from different labs measuring different biological processes
 2. Used trained VAE to simulate a compendium with varying numbers of experiments
-3. Compared gene expression patterns from a compendium containing a single simulated experiment and the pattern from a compendium with multiple experiments using a canonical correlation analysis
+3. Compared gene expression patterns from a compendium containing a single simulated experiment and the pattern from a compendium with multiple experiments using a [singular vector canonical correlation (SVCCA)](https://arxiv.org/abs/1706.05806) analysis
 4. Correct for technical variation added using existing methods like [removeBatchEffect](https://rdrr.io/bioc/limma/man/removeBatchEffect.html) and re-calculate similarity in reference to single simulated experiment

 ## Simulation experiments